If a whiplash injury has set you back, we'll help you move forward

 If you are involved in a road accident, you should report the accident to the police as soon as possible.
 A police report will provide useful supporting evidence.

-Do I need a medical diagnosis before making a claim?
+Do I need a whiplash diagnosis before making a claim?

 Minor cases of whiplash are often treated with painkillers.
 An injured person may not even feel they need to see a doctor.